tharathep-dul/1toall-voice-agent/README.md

 3. Select "Google Calendar API"
 4. View your quota usage and consider upgrading if necessary

+### Package Installation Issues

+If you encounter issues installing the required packages:

+1. Make sure you're using Python 3.8 or newer
+2. Try upgrading pip: `pip install --upgrade pip`
+3. Install packages individually if a specific package is causing problems

 ## Security Considerations

 - The OAuth token is stored securely in your user directory
 - Never share your `credentials.json` file or the generated token
 - The application only requests the minimum permissions needed for calendar operations

-uvicorn main:app --reload